shinhugh/network-hacking/README.md

 ### hostapd
 `hostapd` (host access point daemon) changes a compatible network interface into an access point to host a local network.
-- `hostapd/open.conf` provides the configuration for an unencrypted network.
-- `hostapd/encrypted.conf` provides the configuration for a password-protected network.
 To start the network, run:
 ```
 hostapd [configuration file]